Brain Injury – St. Louis Workers Compensation Lawyer

 - Headaches

 If a work accident is followed by such symptoms, medical attention is needed as soon as possible.
-Make sure to file a report of the accident as soon as you can, in writing, and then get in touch with an experienced St. Louis workers compensation attorney.
+Make sure to file a report of the accident as soon as possible, in writing, and then get in touch with an experienced St. Louis workers’ compensation attorney.

 What Should You Do if Diagnosed With Work-Related Brain Damage?

 If you did not report the incident or accident which caused the brain damage to your employer, you should do so as soon after the diagnosis as possible.
-Treatment for brain injuries can be very expensive, and you will want to make sure that all expenses are covered from the start.
+Treatment for brain injuries can be very expensive, and you will want to ensure all expenses are covered from the start.

-Due to the complexity of a brain injury, and the varying severity and symptoms that go with it, you may find that the workers’ compensation insurance will make attempts to stop your benefits before you are fully recovered.
-In this case, be sure to contact our offices and get expert legal advice on what steps to take next.
+Due to the complexity of a brain injury and the varying severity and symptoms that go with it, you may find that your employer’s workers’ compensation insurance will make attempts to stop your benefits before you are fully recovered.
+If this happens, an experienced attorney can advise you on what steps to take next.

 When a Brain Injury Leads to Permanent Disability